fdf6e3/shopping-list/README.md

 - it should be changed to `keydown`(or `keyup`) event.

-- Depending on user's OS IME(e.g. macOS), several items are simultaneously generated in when entering a word in a language(e.g. Korean) that is formed one character with two or more alphabets.
+- However, depending on user's OS IME(e.g. macOS), several items are generated at the same time
+- when a word is input in the language(e.g. Korean) in which a single letter is formed by combining two or more alphabets.
 - It is because the keydown event is triggered while the alphabets are combined
-- to solve this error, the if-statement with `isComposing` below should be added.
+- to solve this error, the if-statement with `event.isComposing` below should be added.

 ```cs
 const input = document.querySelector('.footer__input');